rushsteve1/stevemod/README.md

 Adds and new recipe for crafting sticks from firewood using a similar recipe to firewood from logs.
 This makes getting sticks easier, especially at higher quantities, while still requiring some work and two ticks of axe durability.

+### Vegetable Oil

+A new liquid!
+Provides an alternative to animal fat for the more pacifist players or those who struggle finding enough.

+Vegetable Oil is more easily renewable, but slower due to farming and requires the Fruitpress to create.

+### Craftable Omok Pieces

+They're tiny bits of Lead and Gold, I'm not sure why these aren't craftable.
+I may add the other metals at some point too.